feduxorg-attic/capistrano-middleman/README.md

-# I'm sorry, but this gem is not maintained anymore.
+# WARNING: I'm sorry, but this gem is not maintained anymore.
 Please fork or move to some other project.
 I'm using Ansible now for deployments + GitLab CI

 # capistrano-middleman